Jan Burian

 Jan Burian (born March 26, 1952) is a Czech pianist, lyricist, songwriter, TV presenter.

+Biography

 Burian was born in Prague, Czechoslovakia, the son of Emil František Burian.

 He performed in tandem with Jiří Dědeček in the years 1973-1985.

 Czech Television aired his talk show "Sitting with Jan Burian" and the series "Burian Women's Day".
 He featured the awarding of literary prizes Magnesia Litera for several seasons.